callmephilip/django-heroku-bootstrap/README.md

 ```
 heroku login
 ```
-* Create a new heroku project
+* Create a new heroku application
 ```
 heroku create <name_of_your_app>
 ```